 The original knot dress pattern was just a hand-drawn bodice that went to size 6.
 With Valentines Day just around the corner, I thought it would be a good time to update this pattern to a digitized format and add a couple of sizes.

-I didn’t bother going up higher than a size 10 due to older girls not really wearing this style dress anymore.
-(You could easily take the pattern up one more size by adding 1/4 inch to the bodice pattern piece width, 1 inch to the strap and .5 to the skirt and contrasting band pattern pieces width and 1 inch to the skirt length.
+I didn’t bother going up higher than a size 10 due to older girls not really wearing this style of dress anymore.
+(You could easily take the pattern up one more size by adding 1/4 inch to the bodice pattern piece width, 1 inch to the strap and .5 to the skirt and contrasting band pattern pieces width, and 1 inch to the skirt length.
 Any larger than that, you will need to grade the pattern to the size you need.)

 Valentine’s Day Themed Photo Shoot

-I love holiday-themed dresses and I wanted to make a special dress for a cupcake/Valentine’s day photo-shoot I had planned for the kids.
+I love holiday-themed dresses and I wanted to make a special dress for a cupcake/Valentine’s day photo shoot I had planned for the kids.